telekom/sysrepo-plugin-interfaces/docs/DEVELOPMENT.md

 ## Running and Examples

 This plugin is installed as the `sysrepo-plugin-interfaces` binary to `${SYSREPO_DIR}/bin/` directory path, if installed with the setup-dev scripts.
+If `-DDHCPv6_CLIENT` cmake flag was used the plugin will additionally install the `sysrepo-plugin-dhcpv6-client` binary.

 The `IF_PLUGIN_DATA_DIR` environment variable will be used to save internal plugin information that is used to load and store data of some yang nodes.
 Currently it only stores data for the `description` node of the `ietf-interfaces` yang model in the file `interface_description`.